-Today, we’re excited to announce our first generally-available release of Parse.ly Conversions Premium, which helps you prove content’s impact.
+Today, we’re excited to announce our first generally-available release of Parse.ly Content Conversions, which helps you prove content’s impact.
 This release includes a conversions report that shows which content converts the most readers, which content contributes to the most conversions (even if it’s not converting directly on the content itself), and which types of conversions content drives best.

 “Content attribution shouldn’t be this hard.”
 That’s the title of a blog post we wrote earlier this year, when we first began our journey to make content conversion measurement simpler.

 And, man, is it hard.
 We’ve spoken with customers who have entire teams of data scientists dedicated to building in-house tools to try to tackle content attribution.
 Some of them built a model they were happy with, but you know what?
 They still wanted to talk to Parse.ly about it.